 Encourage students to be honest!
 It’s not for a grade, and you don’t get points for knowing the answer.
 Although it’s not a perfect method, it does have two benefits.
 It prepares students for what’s happening during the next class and also collects easy pre-assessment data points for you to record!

-If you’re looking for even more assessment ideas, be sure to check out the Effective Strategies for Formative Assessment Learning Pack.
+If you’re looking for even more assessment ideas, be sure to check out the Effective Formative Strategies PRO Pack.
 You’ll walk away with the know-how to create a solid formative assessment plan for your students!
 You can find this pack and more like it in PRO Learning.

 A skills conference is a bit more time-consuming than most pre-assessments but gives the most accurate data.
 During student work time, have students assess a skill with you one-on-one.
 Make sure you choose something that is quick to assess so you can get through all students in one class period.
 Here’s what to do.